Katherine Chancellor: 2005–2013

 In 2005, Cooper appears as Katherine on The Bold and the Beautiful when she is approached by Massimo Marone (Joseph Mascolo) who introduces her to Stephanie Forrester (Susan Flannery), the daughter of Katherine's old business acquaintance, John Douglas.
 Katherine is revealed to be the true owner of Forrester Creations, thanks to a trust set up by Stephanie's father.
 Katherine helps Stephanie reclaim the company from her estranged husband, Eric Forrester (John McCook).

 In 2008, Katherine has a minor stroke while secretly trying to help Marge - who has recently returned - get into rehab.
 In November of that year, Katherine and Marge get into a car accident on the way to the rehab center.
 Katherine is mistaken for Marge and pronounced dead at the scene.
 Kay is rescued by Marge's friend, Patrick Murphy (Michael Fairman), believing she is Marge.
 Katherine regains her memories and convinces Murphy to take her home.
-However, Jill is hesitant, believing Katherine is really Marge, a belief that is affirmed when Katherine fails several test comparing her and Jill's DNA.
+However, Jill is hesitant, believing Katherine is really Marge, a belief that is affirmed when Katherine fails several tests comparing her and Jill's DNA.
 Despite this, Katherine convinces her closest friends, including Victor and Nikki, to believe her identity.
 Meanwhile, Katherine and Murphy become engaged.
 When Katherine's DNA matches Brock's and doesn't match Jill's, it is confirmed that they are not related, leaving Jill devastated.
 Katherine and Murphy are married in May 2009.